 Tell us a little about yourself and your practice

 I am a medical oncologist who practices in Los Angeles, California.
 My practice is at The Angeles Clinic and Research Institute.
 We are a freestanding oncology clinic and research institute.
-My expertise is in cutaneous malignancies, including Merkel cell carcinoma, melanoma, and cutaneous squamous cell carcinoma.
+My expertise is in cutaneous malignancies, including Merkel carcinoma, melanoma, and cutaneous squamous cell carcinoma.
 Because of my experience and research interest in immunotherapy, I have been part of the development of new checkpoint inhibitors and immunotherapies which extend beyond melanoma to multiple other solid tumors.
 Through our melanoma and phase I immune-oncology program, we are able to develop new immunotherapies.

 How did you come to be involved in the treatment of melanoma?